-The laymen, moreover, were Cormac, king of the Déssi; Dubucán king of Fir Mairge; Cenn Fáelad, king of Uí Conaill; Connadar and Aines lis of the Uí Thairdelbaig; and Éiden, king of Aidne, who was in exile in Munster; Máel Muad; Matudán; Dub dá Bairenn; Congal; Catharnach; Feradach; Áed, king of Uí Liathain; and Domnall, king of Dún Cermna.
+The laymen, moreover, were Cormac, king of the Déssi; Dubucán king of Fir Mairge; Cenn Fáelad, king of Uí Conaill; Connadar and Aineslis of the Uí Thairdelbaig; and Éiden, king of Aidne, who was in exile in Munster; Máel Muad; Matudán; Dub dá Bairenn; Congal; Catharnach; Feradach; Áed, king of Uí Liathain; and Domnall, king of Dún Cermna.

 These are the men who won the battle: Flann son of Máel Sechlainn, King of Ireland; Cerball son of Muirecán, king of Leinster; Tadc son of Fáelán, king of Uí Ceinnselaig; Temenán, king of Uí Dega; Cellach and Lorrcán, two kings of Fir Cualann; Indeirge son of Dub Gilla, king of Ui Dróna; Follaman son of Ailill, king of Fotharta Fea; Tuathal son of Augaire, king of Uí Muiredaig; Augrán son of Cennétig, king of Loíches; Máel Calland son of Fergal, king of Fortuatha; Cléirchen, king of Uí Bairrchi.
 A. Apart from Flann all the other kings named as victors are Leinster Kings even though Cathal king of Connaught, not only fought for the victors, but was said to have been killed in the battle.
 This would suggest that the report came from a Leinster source as the compiler seemed to have only a scant knowledge of the participating Munster Dignitaries.
-The Annals of the Four Masters4 report as follows:
+The Annals of the Four Masters report as follows:

-The battle was gained over Cormac and he himself was slain, though his loss was mournful, for he was a king, a bishop, an anchorite, a scribe and profoundly learned in the Scotic tongue.5 These were the nobles who fell along with him, namely, Fogartach the Wise, son of Suibne, Lord of Carraighe-Cuirche; Ceallach, son of Cearbhal, lord of Osraige; Maelgorm, lord of Ciarraighe-Luach; Maelmorda.
-Lord of Raithlinn; Ailill, son of Eoghan, Abbot of Trian-Corcaighe; Colman, Abbot of Ceann-Eitigh; and the lord of Corca-Duibhne; and many nobles besides them and six thousand men along with them.6 replaced by his brother Ceallach 'of the hard conflicts', who was killed in the battle, as king of Osraige in 900 AD.
+The battle was gained over Cormac and he himself was slain, though his loss was mournful, for he was a king, a bishop, an anchorite, a scribe and profoundly learned in the Scotic tongue.
+These were the nobles who fell along with him, namely, Fogartach the Wise, son of Suibne, Lord of Carraighe-Cuirche; Ceallach, son of Cearbhal, lord of Osraige; Maelgorm, lord of Ciarraighe-Luach; Maelmorda.
+Lord of Raithlinn; Ailill, son of Eoghan, Abbot of Trian-Corcaighe; Colman, Abbot of Ceann-Eitigh; and the lord of Corca-Duibhne; and many nobles besides them and six thousand men along with them.

+Flann, king of Ireland, came with a large troop of royal horsemen and installed Diarmait son of Cerball in the kingship of Osraige.
+Diarmait had been replaced by his brother Ceallach 'of the hard conflicts', who was killed in the battle, as king of Osraige in 900 AD.
 Then a group came before Flann and they had the head of Cormac the king; they said to Flann, 'Life and health, triumphant powerful king; we have the head of Cormac for you; as it is the custom with kings, raise your thigh and put this head under it and crush it with your thigh.'